yuanshunning/pickit-docs/docs/robot-integrations/fanuc/index.rst

 IP configuration
 ~~~~~~~~~~~~~~~~

-To allow communication between Pick-it and the Fanuc controller both
+To allow communication between Pickit and the Fanuc controller both
 must have an IP address in the same subnet.

-By default, the Pick-it ROBOT connection (the Ethernet port on the
+By default, the Pickit ROBOT connection (the Ethernet port on the
-Pick-it processor labeled ROBOT) is configured to have the following
+Pickit processor labeled ROBOT) is configured to have the following
 static IP address: **169.254.5.180** with a subnet mask of
 **255.255.0.0**.